techiediaries/techiediaries/_posts/2020/angular/2020-2-5-angular-9-8-crud-example-and-tutorial.md

 We'll not be learning how to use `json-server` but you can see the complete instructions from this [tutorial](https://www.techiediaries.com/angular-mock-backend/) after generating the Angular project.

-- Angular CRUD Example, Step 1 — Mocking the Backend Using `json-server`
+- Step 1 — Mocking the Backend Using `json-server`
-- Angular CRUD Example, Step 2 — Creating a Module
+- Step 2 — Creating an Angular 9 Module
-- Angular CRUD Example, Step 3 — Importing `HttpClientModule` and `FormsModule`
+- Step 3 — Importing Angular `HttpClientModule` and `FormsModule`
-- Angular CRUD Example, Step 4 — Creating Component(s)
+- Step 4 — Creating Angular Component(s)
-- Angular CRUD Example, Step 5 — Adding Routing
+- Step 5 — Adding Angular Routing
-- Angular CRUD Example, Step 6 — Creating a Service
+- Step 6 — Creating an Angular Service
-- Angular CRUD Example, Step 7 — Creating a Model
+- Step 7 — Creating a Model
-- Angular CRUD Example, Step 8 — Implementing the CRUD Methods
+- Step 8 — Implementing the CRUD Methods
-- Angular CRUD Example, Step 9 — Calling the CRUD Methods
+- Step 9 — Calling the CRUD Methods

 ## Prerequisites